vinayaksavle/csharpnotes/README.md

 What are types response types from WebAPI, what webapi will return return types exception occur in WebAPI what is status code of exception and exception Entityframework version, mvc version

+How to disable lazy loading
+Check version difference in angular, C#
+Queries of SQL, Top highest salaries
+Web Security
+Design patterns
+Stack Heap
+Dependency Injection
+Delegate func predicate action
+CTE
+Entityframework Queries join
+How can you see plan seek and scan
+OAuth
+Debug vs release
+covariance and contravarince
+Why abstract and not concreate
+WebAPI Middleware
+Rownumber, PartitionBy, Rank, DenseRank webAPI code using serializer
+Question on finally block
+Dispose
+SQLDataAdapter
+callback
+class vs structure
+Why value types in stack and reference types in heap